ClickHouse/stockhouse/README.md

 - **High-performance storage** with ClickHouse optimized for time-series data
 - **Live visualizations** using Perspective with millisecond-level updates
 - **Scalable architecture** handling millions of updates per second
-- **Interactive dashboards** with candlestick charts, trade history, and market statistics

 ## Architecture